kcrary/istari/docs/unification.md

 ---

 [1] The claim that all non-principal solutions fall into these two categories is not currently proven.
+(Nor is it obvious even how to specify the two categories rigorously in general.)

 [2] For example, see: Gille Dowek, Th&eacute;r&egrave;se Hardin, Claude Kirchner, and Frank Pfenning.
 Unification via Explicit Substitutions: